-Bringing together dedicated and committed individuals to focus on the delivery of key elements of the ZCH zero carbon strategy
+Bringing together dedicated and committed individuals willing to help deliver key elements of the ZCH zero carbon strategy

 Buildings and Energy Group

-Our Building and Energy Group are concerned with the way new buildings are constructed and the impact they will have on future carbon emissions, as well as addressing existing buildings and energy consumption.
+Our Building and Energy Group are concerned with the impact both new and existing buildings will have on future carbon emissions.

-The UK government is not doing enough to encourage companies to be more sustainable, says the CBI.
+The CBI says that the UK government is not doing enough to encourage companies to be more sustainable and we wholeheartedly agree.
+One aspect of this is the need for much higher-demanding building regulations and inspections.

 For further information about the Building and Energy Group please contact;